 Don’t be surprised to find that someone may be familiar with your mentor’s work.
 Now, that’s the type of advantage you’d want to have when seeking employment.

 - Research area

-If you have served in any related position before your current job application, it’s a valuable experience that should be included on your CV.
+If you have served in any related position before your current job application, it’s a valuable experience that should be included in your CV.
 Make sure to state your job title or position.
 Abstain from the use of acronyms that may confuse the reviewer of the resume.
 For instance, do not call yourself a MUURS Scholar.
 It’ll be a better idea to say that you are a Student Researcher who is a part of the MU Undergraduate Research Scholars Program.
-You should also be specific when listing the period for your work or the duration that you spent on the job.
+You should also be specific when listing your work period or the duration you spent on the job.